eclipse-ditto/ditto/documentation/src/main/resources/_posts/2022-03-03-wot-integration.md

         "definition": "https://eclipse.github.io/ditto-examples/wot/models/floor-lamp-1.0.0.tm.jsonld"
     }'
     ```
-* resulting to a Thing looking like this:
+* which results in a Thing like this:
   ```json
   {
     "thingId": "io.eclipseprojects.ditto:floor-lamp-0815",